gorhill/uBlock/README.md

 [Development Builds][Beta]

-uBO works best on Firefox and is available for desktop and Android versions.
+uBO [works best][Works Best] on Firefox and is available for desktop and Android versions.

 #### All Browsers